 you have walked in my shoes, you don’t get a say.
 Please keep it to yourself.

 I also have to say that taking two different thyroid pills a day means nothing.
 You don’t just take a pill and say, “I am cancer free” or “I feel great”.
 Life doesn’t work that way, unfortunately.
-Did you know that people who just have Hypothyroidism struggle everyday?
-They struggle with exhaustion, the weight gain, the constant forgetfulness, and the brain fog.
+Did you know that people who just have Hypothyroidism struggle every day?
+They struggle with exhaustion, weight gain, constant forgetfulness, and brain fog.
 I can sleep forever to be honest.
 If I would have known before I had surgery that life without a Thyroid would be so complicated, I would of kept my thyroid.
 But unfortunately, because I was misdiagnosed and the cancer was so far along, I could not save it.

-As of now, my thyroid levels are still not adjusted even with all this countless medication I have been on.
+As of now, my thyroid levels are still not adjusted even with all these countless medication I have been on.
 I am on about 10 different medications because I have so many different problems.
 I also ended up with Hypoparathyrodiism after my thyroid surgery.
 It seems like my medication list gets longer each week.
 My immune system is very compromised.
 I am always in and out of the hospital as well.
 Not to mention all the side effects and the horrible weight gain with the pain medications.
 Living without a thyroid is extremely hard.
 So, for those that think that just taking a pill and boom all your symptoms are gone, you are wrong.
 I wish that could happen in a heartbeat.
 It just doesn’t!
 Additionally, I wanted to point out – celebrities who had/have thyroid cancer (I will not mention names) who clearly stated that thyroid cancer is the good cancer.
 How just taking medication saved their life.
 Celebrities have tons of money, while thousands of us don’t have that income level.
 Because they have all that money, these celebrities have the best care possible.
 It just stinks because it should work for everyone.
 Saying “ this pill saved my life” is highly egregious, especially if their cancer did not spread like it does in the majority of us.
 Since the diagnosis, I have met and made friends worldwide in this amazing Thyroid community.
 I reach out daily to so many wonderful people who have touched my life.
 I am grateful for every one of you.
 Spreading awareness is so very important to me.
 That is why I make sure our voices are heard.
 This is not a simple fix.
-Even if tomorrow I end up being cancer free, I still have the rest of my life ahead of me without a thyroid.
+Even if tomorrow I end up being cancer-free, I still have the rest of my life ahead of me without a thyroid.
 Your thyroid controls not only your metabolism, but also your hormones, heart, brain, and kidneys.
 I didn’t know this tiny gland controlled over 100 different functions.
-I didn’t know about it at all, until it was too late.
+I didn’t know about it at all until it was too late.
 Maybe this article will reach some and they will start asking questions, sooner than I had the opportunity of doing.
 Most importantly, if you are not on the proper medication, you can get more ill, which I have experienced.
-I’m acutally allergic to Levothyroxine (which isn’t good for some) and Synthroid, too!
+I’m actually allergic to Levothyroxine (which isn’t good for some) and Synthroid, too!
 I currently take Armour Thyroid.
 Although my levels are still not where they are supposed to be, I have to continue taking this dose.
 Unfortunately, this can take years to get balanced out.
 Our thyroid medications trick our body into pretending we have a thyroid.
 Everyone is different.
 I am not at all saying you will experience exactly what I have gone through.
 All I am saying is to make sure you get your necks checked, every six months.
-Thyroid cancer is on the rise at a tremendously rapid pace and it is a bits unnerving.
+Thyroid cancer is on the rise at a tremendously rapid pace and it is a bit unnerving.
 Ask questions!
 Throughout this journey, I’ve met phenomenal cancer survivors from support groups.
 And, I’ve also lost way too many new friends, along the way, just from thyroid cancer alone.
 Not a day goes by that I don’t think of them.
 Life with more than one disease is overly complicated.
 The support system I have is out of this world.
 I can’t even imagine making it through one day without them.
-My boyfriend, nieces and nephew keep me going and keep me smiling.
-I fight hard, like a warrior, everyday.
+My boyfriend, nieces, and nephew keep me going and keep me smiling.
+I fight hard, like a warrior, every day.
 Not just for them, but for myself as well.
 Most importantly, I fight for my Grandfather, who lost his fight to Metastatic Bladder Cancer in March 2013.
-Some time after my thyroid cancer diagnosis, my Grandfather’s cancer came back like wild fire.
+Sometime after my thyroid cancer diagnosis, my Grandfather’s cancer came back like wildfire.
 He taught me to have hope and to fight for your life.
 To keep the faith even when I had none.
 He was such an amazing man.
 I can still hear him say to me “We will be okay”.
 I keep believing those words.
 Watching him pass right in front of my eyes destroyed me.
 We shared a closeness and bond while we were both dealing with cancer at the same time.
 I will forever be grateful for those times.
 Thank you from the bottom of my heart.
 All the love and support keeps me going and means so much to me and my daily battles and struggles.
 People often say to me “ You are the strongest person I have ever known.
 I wouldn’t be able to go through 1/2 of what you have been dealing with.”
 Apparently, I am stronger and more courageous, than even I thought I was.
 Talk about one wild roller coaster ride.
 This one surely takes the cake.
 Since, you only get one life, as they say.
 So, I am trying to conquer and enjoy each new day, with all of my might.
 Here’s hoping that someday, somewhere along the way, there will be a cure for all of us.
 Those of you that have been recently diagnosed, FIGHT LIKE HELL.
 IF I CAN DO THIS, YOU CAN TOO!

 Even at your worst, enjoy the spice of life.
 Most of all NEVER GIVE UP.